Osiris Blue (Cupido osiris)

 Osiris is very similar to the Small Blue (C. minimus) based on the underside alone.
 Details of the differences are given on the minimus page.
 It is probably much easier to differentiate them in the field where the blue upperside of the male osiris is clearly apparent, and I believe the females can be identified by the visible uppersides in flight as well.
 Osiris seems to be closely tied to its larval hostplant Sainfoin (Onobrychis viciifolia), especially the female, so if it's sitting on Sainfoin, the odds are that it is osiris.
 The converse is also true.

-Osiris is considered to be uncommon, but I am coming to the conclusion, after eighteen seasons in Var, that it is more widespread than is generally stated in the books, although often in low densities.
+Osiris is considered to be uncommon, but I am coming to the conclusion, after nineteen seasons in Var, that it is more widespread than is generally stated in the books, although often in low densities.
 I suspect it is often missed as it is very similar to several other small bright blues, notably the Chapman's Blue (Polyommatus thersites), which has a similar deep blue colouring and well-defined black border, and perhaps also to the Common Blue (P. icarus).
 It is about the same size as thersites and icarus, maybe sometimes slightly smaller.

 It is an early season butterfly in Var, and I have not seen it later than about the first week in June, although it does have a second brood in other areas.